-Existing definitions in 42 CFR 71.1 Corresponding, new and modified definition in DFR § 71.50 Educational purpose Exhibition purpose Animal product or Product.
+Existing definitions in 42 CFR Part 71.1 Corresponding, new and modified definition in proposed 42 CFR 71.50 Educational purpose Animal product or Product.
 No Change.
 No Change.
 In transit.
 Isolation, when applied to animals.
 Licensed Veterinarian.
 Person.
 Quarantine, when applied to animals.
-Scientific purpose Rendered Noninfectious.
-No Change.
-You or Your.
+Rendered Noninfectious.
+Scientific purpose